eugene-infosec/ai-security-gateway/README.md

 * **Decision:** The gateway runs on Lambda rather than containers (ECS/K8s).
 * **Why:** Cost and isolation.
 The "scale-to-zero" cost model fits the intermittent nature of RAG retrieval calls.
 Furthermore, Lambda provides strong process isolation per request, minimizing the blast radius of a potential tenant context leak.

+### 4. Native Wheel Vendoring vs. Docker

+* **Decision:** We do not use Docker for builds.
+Instead, we use a custom script to vendor `manylinux2014_x86_64` wheels directly.
+* **Why:** Reviewer Friction.
+Requiring Docker prevents many reviewers (especially on Mac/Windows) from easily deploying the cloud slice.
+This approach allows a reviewer to deploy to AWS from a fresh laptop in seconds with zero system dependencies beyond Python.

-### 4. In-Memory Store (Demo) vs. Database
+### 5. In-Memory Store (Demo) vs. Database

 * **Decision:** The demo uses a strict `InMemoryStore` instead of connecting to a real database (DynamoDB/Pinecone).
-* **Why:** Reproducibility and Reviewer Experience.
-A "production-shaped" demo must work on the reviewer's machine in seconds.
-Docker containers and cloud credentials introduce friction.
-The security logic (`list_scoped`) is identical regardless of the backing store.
+* **Why:** Reproducibility.
+A "production-shaped" demo must work on the reviewer's machine immediately.
+Cloud credentials and database setup introduce friction that distracts from the security logic.

 ---